OpenDroneMap/WebODM/README.md

 cd WebODM
 ./webodm.sh start
 ```
-if you face any issues at the last step on Linux based system you may want to use
+* If you face any issues at the last step on Linux based system you may want to use
 ```bash
 sudo ./webodm.sh start
 ```